ttom795/TobyLang/README.md

 ## Example Code

-An example file is included - simply drag and drop to run it - and you can also type out commands line by line.
+An example file is included - simply drag and drop onto the interpreter to run it - and you can also type out commands line by line.

 ### Assigning a Value